RagoByte/Screen-and-Overlay-Services/README.md

 ### Key Classes

 - 🖥️ **Screen** — main container for views within this screen.
 It manages which view is active and handles switching between them.
-- 🖼️ **BaseView** — a visual part of a screen.
+- 🖼️ **View** — a visual part of a screen.
 A single Screen can have multiple different views, but only one can be active at a time.
 If you need to switch between views, implement this logic in your Screen subclass: hide or destroy the current view, create the new one, and assign it to `_currentView`.
-- 📦 **BaseOverlay** — pop-ups or notifications managed by OverlayService.
+- 📦 **Overlay** — pop-ups or notifications managed by OverlayService.
 They preserve their state when switching screens and can open independently of the current screen.

 The system allows you to: